Bam Adebayo‘s elite-level impact on the Heat has become undeniable, Ira Winderman writes for the South Florida Sun Sentinel.

 We have more from the Heat:

 - One reason for Miami’s improved play of late is Tyler Herro, who has been rounding into his customary form after an injury-riddled start to the season, Chiang writes.
-Herro was recently named Eastern Conference Player of the Month and is relishing being able to rejoin the team.
+Herro was recently named Eastern Conference Player of the Week and is relishing being back on the court with his teammates.
 “I’m appreciating just, again, being out there,” he said.
 “I was without the game for a while, and to be out there means a lot.
 Now to be winning out there with these guys, it feels amazing.”
 Chiang notes that Herro is the only player averaging more than 20 points with at least .500/.450/.900 shooting splits since the All-Star break.

-- The point guard position has been something of a question outside of Davion Mitchell this season, but Spoelstra says he’s very happy with how the depth chart has shaped up, according to Chiang.
-“We have three really good point guards,” Spoelstra said, referencing Mitchell, rookie Kasparas Jakucionis, and Dru Smith. “… We feel very fortunate.
+- The point guard position has been something of a question mark outside of Davion Mitchell this season, but Spoelstra says he’s very happy with how the depth chart has shaped up, according to Chiang.
+“We have three really good point guards,” Spoelstra said, referring to Mitchell, rookie Kasparas Jakucionis, and Dru Smith. “… We feel very fortunate.
 We haven’t had this kind of point guard play and that depth at that position — I can’t remember.
 It’s been a while.”
-Spoelstra added that each guard brings a different skillset to the table, so when one doesn’t play, it’s not an indictment on that player, but more related to what the team needs in that moment.
+Spoelstra added that each guard brings a different skill set to the table, so when one doesn’t play, it’s not an indictment on that player, but more related to what the team needs in that moment.

 Bam is having an all-time of a game right now…62 points in 3 quarters!